Introduction goes here.

 Inspeximus and confirmation by Edward, prince of Aquitaine and Wales, of letters of Edward I, his great-grandfather:

-2 April 1288.
-Bayonne Baion.
+2 April 1288 .
+Baion Bayonne .

-Also, for the custom called issac, 3 they will pay half the amount assessed for the great custom for each tun or cask of wine taken to Bordeaux and there sold and bought, exchanged or transferred in whole or in part, or exported from there, payable in money of Tours or Bordeaux as the elected receiver shall choose, and no more.
+Also, for the custom called issac , 3 they will pay half the amount assessed for the great custom for each tun or cask of wine taken to Bordeaux and there sold and bought, exchanged or transferred in whole or in part, or exported from there, payable in money of Tours or Bordeaux as the elected receiver shall choose, and no more.

 For each pipe of wine, whether the charge for carriage has been paid or not, they will pay half the sum due for one tun or cask.
 However, for each 20 tuns of wine exported from Bordeaux, they shall have one pipe free from all customs if the charge for carriage has not been paid.